-26. In order to retain even more moisture, you can ice down your turkey before putting it in the oven.
+26. To retain even more moisture, you can ice down your turkey before putting it in the oven.

 27. This might seem like Thanksgiving Day sacrilege, but you can separate the turkey’s white and dark meat in advance and cook them independently for the ultimate in juiciness and tenderness.

 28. Did you forget your turkey baster (after all, you probably only use it once a year)?
-You might not need it at all!
-This is because basting simply lowers the oven temperature, and doesn’t really do anything for the quality of your turkey.
+You might not need it at all.
+This is because basting simply lowers the oven temperature, and doesn’t do anything for the quality of your turkey.